vvv-school/tutorial_RFModule-simple/README.md

 >>
 ```

-The last command will terminate our module.
+The last command will terminete our module.

 ## Managing termination: cleanup of resources
 Proper termination of a module is a critical issue.
 The module may be blocked waiting for data from a port or a mutex.
 Before asking the module to terminate we need to unblock the module.
 This is done by overriding the function `RFModule::interrupt`: